-The best tip I can give when cooking is to make sure that you start with incredible ingredients.
+The best tip we can tell when cooking is to make sure that you start with incredible ingredients.
 If the ingredients aren’t exceptional, then you can only make your food this good.
-Mentions chef Lefevre.

 As a graduate of the Culinary Institute of America, LeFevre spent nine years in Charlie Trotter’s Chicago restaurant as sous chef.
 So impressed was Trotter that he choose LeFevre to be the travelling liaison of the restaurant.
 This gave LeFevre the opportunity to ventur to many parts of Europe and Asia, as well as work with distinguished chefs.
 Realising his desire to share his experiences on multi-cultural American cuisine, LeFevre ventured on a world tour.
 And at Fullerton Hotel Town restaurant, LeFevre showed just that.
 This cuisine that I love to cook is ingredient-driven, without holding to specific ingredients or a specific cuisine.
 If the flavours work well and look beautiful, then I have nothing to worry about.

 With an earnest passion and desire to spread his culinary philosophy, LeFevre states that driving people to achieve their best potential is what he hopes to accomplish when he’s on tour.
 As a chef, I hope to be a good cook; surround myself with people of integrity and respect; to create a team that can evolve and grow together.
 I want people that I work with to be proud of the food they create and have pride in what they do.